timcassell/CSharpAsynchronousBenchmarks/README.md

 - `Proto_A` = ProtoPromise with all object pooling.
 - ProtoPromise progress is disabled for these benchmarks.

+Note: RSG Promises don't support ContinueWith returning simple values, so that part of the benchmark was left out (so it has an unfair advantage).
+RSG Promises also do not support async/await, so those were omitted.

 ### ContinueWith Benchmarks

 ```